AestArt/bidnbuy/README.md

 ### Why this project?

-- To make it easier to setup and start plain HTML, CSS and Javascript projects
+- To make it easier to auction items online

 ### App Architecture